 Real Feel Golf Mat Country Club Elite

-This hitting mat can provide a golfer with a very realistic and authentic feel that is greater than most golf mats on the market.
-The turf on this mat is to praise for this, as it produces a realistic feel similar to most courses and ranges.
+This hitting mat can provide a golfer with a very realistic feel that is more authentic than most golf mats on the market.
+The turf on this mat is to thank for this, as it produces a realistic feel similar to most courses and ranges.

-The material this hitting mat is made of is a strong, and forgiving, "long fiber" high-quality material.
-This reduces wear and tear on the hitting surface of the mat that you may experience with another golf mat, and actually helps to reduce injury on the golfer themselves when striking the mat.
+The material this hitting mat is made of is a strong "long fiber" high-quality material.
+During our tests we also noticed that there is no green residue on the club, which speaks for the material quality.
+This also reduces wear and tear on the hitting surface of the mat that you may experience with another golf mat, and actually helps to reduce injury on the golfer themselves when striking the mat.

 This mat is also very easy to assemble.
 If you're worried either it will fit in your place, well the good news is, there are different size options for this mat in the market.
-It is available in 4' x 4, 4' x 5', 5' x 5',5' x 8',5' x 10'.
-However, please bear in mind that the 4' x 4 will not accommodate your driver but the size is good for chipping or for a junior golfer who is also into this sport.
+It is available in 4' x 4', 4' x 5', 5' x 5', 5' x 8', and 5' x 10'.
+However, please bear in mind that the 4' x 4 will not accommodate your driver but the size is good for chipping or for a beginner or junior golfer who is new to the sport.

-While there are a lot of benefits, it does come with a big price tag.
-The Country Club Elite will set you back a few hundred dollars but could be well worth it to upgrade your golf simulator and launch monitor set up.
+While there are a lot of benefits, it does come with a large price tag.
+The Country Club Elite will set you back a few hundred dollars but could be well worth it to upgrade your golf simulator or launch monitor set up.

-The authenticity of this mat cannot be beaten, however, as there is simply no other mat like it.
+The authenticity of this mat cannot be beaten.
+There is simply no other mat like it.
 The price maybe a little bit higher but trust us, this one is worth investing in.
-If you can afford the price of admission, then you will find yourself with a mat as realistic as the golf course itself and brings the golf game to wherever you want it to be.
+You can trust its durability, also thanks to the 3 year manufacturer warranty.
+They put their money where their mouth is.

 Truedays Golf Mat